ja1dan/ja1dan/README.md

 # Hi there!
 I'm Jaidan. 👋🏼

 I'm a hobbyist developer.
-I've worked on many projects such as [Jailbreaks.app](https://github.com/JailbreaksApp), [Bloo](https://github.com/DiscordGIR), and more.
+I've worked on many projects such as [Jailbreaks.app](https://github.com/JailbreaksApp), [Bloo](https://github.com/DiscordGIR), and many more.

 ---